 EKO-3.1 Mobile measurements.

 The very complex and well planned exercise RESUME95 was a successful and valuable experience.
 It was a major undertaking, and the organizers must be congratulated on a work well done.
 It showed that international cooperation in an acute situation is possible, but further harmonization of systems and intercalibrations might be a theme for the upcoming RESUME98 which is being planned together with EU.
 (Author's comment: There were two more RESUME exercises, in 1999 and 2002, respectively.)
-EKO-3.2 Ouality assurance in sampling and analysis.

-- EKO-3.2Quality assurance in sampling and analysis.The subproject focused on gamma spectrometry in conjunction with laboratory analysis and in situ measurements.
+EKO-3.2 Quality assurance in sampling and analysis.The subproject focused on gamma spectrometry in conjunction with laboratory analysis and in situ measurements.
 The work was partly coordinated with EKO-1.
-The subproject was successful and will raise the standard of the participating laboratories. - EKO-3.3 Operational Intervention Levels.
+The subproject was successful and will raise the standard of the participating laboratories.

+EKO-3.3 Operational Intervention Levels.

 The selection of the subject is excellent.
 The work is very well done and clearly presented.
-This subject has been discussed in the Nordic countries extensively in the course of several years; however, the progress in crystallization of the results has been rather slow.
-That is why this study is very welcome, although the terminology used in connection with intervention is somewhat vague. - EKO-3.4 Measuring strategies, decision making and actions in the agricultural area.
-This subproject was added in 1996 and was divided into six areas.
+This subject has been discussed in the Nordic countries extensively in the course of several years; however, the progress in crystallization of the results has been connection with intervention is somewhat vague.

+EKO-3.4 Measuring strategies, decision making and actions in the agricultural area.This subproject was added in 1996 and was divided into six areas.
 The plans could serve as a good example in planning and presentation.
 The suggestions and recommendations presented are well founded.

+rather slow.
+That is why this study is very welcome, although the terminology used in